Barcelona Metro line 3

-Line 3, coloured green and often simply referred to as Línia verda ("Green line"), is a metro line in Barcelona operated by TMB, and therefore part of the fare-integrated ATM transport network of the urban region.
+Line 3 (/ca/), coloured green and often simply referred to as Línia verda (/ca/; "Green line"), is a metro line in Barcelona operated by TMB, and therefore part of the fare-integrated ATM transport network of the urban region.
 This V-shaped line is the result of the junction of two related lines: the original L3 and L3B, in 1982.
 The central section of L3 has the city's oldest metro stations, built in the mid-1920s, with additions almost every decade since then.
 All of L3 stations are underground.

 Its current termini are Zona Universitària, which serves the University of Barcelona campus located on the western end of Avinguda Diagonal in Les Corts district, and Trinitat Nova in Nou Barris.
 There are plans for it to be extended from Trinitat Nova to Trinitat Vella, providing a connection with Line 1, and also from Zona Universitària to nearby suburbs in the Baix Llobregat area.